 Champagne

 Envious of the stellar reputation of the Burgundy wines from the south, the Champenois (i.e. people from Champagne) sought to produce wines of equal acclaim.
 However, the northerly climate of the region gave the Champenois a unique set of challenges in making red wine—the cooler temperatures meant grapes would struggle to ripen fully and often would have bracing levels of acidity and low sugar levels.
-However, the same conditions that made producing good red wines difficult in the Champagne region also proved to be the reason for sparkling wines to succeed.
+But the same conditions that made producing good red wines difficult in the Champagne region also proved to be the reason for sparkling wines to succeed.

 Want to know more about Champagne?